 The grammatical terminology here advocated, by which the distinction of the three ranks is treated as different from the distinction between substantives, adjectives, and adverbs, is in many ways preferable to the often confused and self-contradictory terminology found in many grammatical works.
 Corresponding to my three ranks we often find the words substantival, adjectival, and adverbial, or a word is said to be "used adverbially," etc. (Thus NED, for instance, in speaking of a sight too clever.)
 Others will frankly call what or several in one connexion substantives, in another adjectives, though giving both under the heading pronouns (Wendt.)
-Falk and Torp call Norw. sig the substantival reflexive pronoun, and sin the adjectival reflexive pronoun, but the latter is substantival in "hver tog sin, så tog jeg min."
-Many scholars speak of the 'adnominal genitive' (= adjunct) as opposed to the 'adverbial genitive,' but the latter expression is by some, though not by all, restricted to the use with verbs.
-In "The King's English" the term 'adverbials' is used for subjunct groups and clauses, but I do not think I have seen "adjectivals." or "substantivals" used for the corresponding adjuncts and primaries.
-For my own 'adjective primary' the following terms are in use : substantival adjective, substantivized adjective, absolute adjective, adjective used absolutely (but "absolute" is also used in totally different applications, e.g. in absolute ablative), quasisubstantive (e.g. NED the great), a free adjective (Sweet NEG § 178 on G. die gute), an adjective partially converted into a noun (ib. § 179 about E. the good), a substantive-equivalent, a noun-equivalent.
-Onions (AS § 9) uses the last expression ; he applies the term 'adjective-equivalent ' among other things to "a noun in apposition," e.g. 'Simon Lee, the old huntsman' and 'a noun or verb-noun forming part of a compound noun,' e.g. "cannon balls."
-In a lunatic asylum he says that lunatic is a noun (this is correct, as shown by the pl. lunatics), but t example of the "simplified" uniform terminology used in Sonnenschein's series.
+Falk and Torp call Norw. sig the substantival reflexive pronoun, and sin the adjectives, though norw. sig the substantival genitive, but the latter expression is by some, though not by all, restricted to the use with verbs.
+In "The King's English" the term 'adverbials ' is used for subjunct groups and clauses, but I do not think I have seen "adjectivals" or "substantivals" used for the corresponding adjuncts and primaries.
+For my own 'adjective primary ' the following terms are in use : substantival adjective, quasisubstantive (e.g. NED the great), a free adjective (Sweet NEG § 178 on G. die gute), an adjective partially converted into a noun (ib. § 179 about E. the good), a substantive-equivalent, a noun-equivalent.
+Onions (AS § 9) uses the last expression ; he applies the term 'adjective-equivalent' among other things to "a noun in apposition," e.g. 'Simon Lee, the old huntsman' and 'a noun or verb-noun forming part of a compound noun,' e.g. "cannom balls."
+In a lunatic asylum he says that lunatic is a noun (this is correct, as shown by the pl. lunatics), but this naun is called 'an adjective-equivalent '; consequently he must say that in sick room the word sick is an adjective which is a noun-equivalent (§ 9.
+3), but this noun-equivalent at the same time must be an adjective-equivalent according to his § 10 61 This is an example of the "simplified" uniform terminology used in Sonnenschein's series.
 Cf. MEG II, 12.
 41. London in the London papers is called an adjective-equivalent, and the poor, when standing by itself, a noun-equivalent; thus in the London poor the substantive must be an adjective-equivalent, and the adjective a noun-equivalent.
 Some say that in the top one the substantive is first adjectivized and then again substantivized, and both these conversions are effected by the word one.
 Cf. MEG II, 10.
 86: top in my system always remains a substantive, but is here adjunct to the primary one.
 My terminology is also much simpler than that found, for instance, in Poutsma's Gr., where we find such expressions as 'an attributive adnominal adjunct consisting of a (pro)noun preceded by a preposition' for my 'prepositional (group) adjunct' (Poutsma using the word adjunct in a wider sense than mine).